 Over the course of 50 years, our church has continued to grow and transform.
 We have been blessed to have a number of wonderful pastors serve our congregation along with a host of talented people filling leadership and staff roles.
 A number of new roles were added at various times and there have been 3 major building expansions.
 First, an educational wing was added on the north end in 1965.
 A second educational wing was added on the south end and the sanctuary remodeled in 1976.
 Then in 1995, a new sanctuary, narthex, and offices were added along with the kitchen being remodeled and the original sanctuary converted into the Fellowship Hall.

 As with all churches, we too have had our challenges.
 However, just as trees get stronger with the wind, we too by God’s grace become stronger and grow in our faith during the challenging times.
-Today, our congregation is thriving and actively seeking to fulfill its mission to ‘Make Christ’s love known by equipping all ages to love and serve God’.
+Today, our congregation is thriving and actively seeking to fulfill its mission to ‘Make Christ’s love known by equipping all ages to lovingly serve God and people’.

 Many thanks to all who have been with us on this journey!
 Let us go forth to build on the foundation that has been laid with new and innovative ways for “Making Christ’s Love Known” for the next 50 years!